Cytotheworld/alx-system_engineering-devops/0x00-shell_basics/README.md

-echo changes the working directory to users home directory display current directory contents in a long format Display current directory contents in a long format
+echo changes the working directory to users home directory display current directory contents in a long format Display current directory contents in a long format Display our current directory contents in a long format